GangeiKan510/onlyfrogs-stylesync-server/README.md

 - ![Puppeteer](https://img.shields.io/badge/Puppeteer-40B5A4?logo=puppeteer&logoColor=white) **Puppeteer**: Headless browser for web scraping and automation.

 ### Contribution

-We welcome contributions!
-Feel free to fork the repository and submit pull requests.
-Follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch: